jylee9817/VexB_Fall_Ian_FlyBot/README.md

 - <b>11/18/2015.3</b> Added extra else if in `fullFlyWheel` and `halfFlyWheel` function

 - <b>11/18/2015.4</b> Changed return value of `halfWheelOn` and `fullWheelOn`

+- <b>11/19/2015</b> Added Autonomous code to the file and relocated the old FlyWheel file to the Old Code folder